 4 – Pin and sew the 2 trunk pieces from point R to Q as shown by the dotted line.
 Cut the excess fabric away from the seam allowance at point Q

-5 – Lay one of the ears flat on your table, with the inner ear fabric against the table.Then lay the forehead piece on top of it, so the end of the forehead at point N is on top of the ear at the angle of point M. The edge of the ear fabric at point K needs to butt up against point U of the forehead.
+5 -Lay one of the ears flat on your table, with the inner ear fabric against your table.Then lay the forehead piece on top of it, so the corner of the forehead at point N is on top of the ear at the angle of point M. The edge of the ear fabric at point K needs to butt up against point U of the forehead.
 Pin in to place, check the photo below.
+If you would like more guidance look below.
 Don’t worry about the 2nd ear for now.

-6- Pin the trunk onto the ear that you have just pinned to the forehead so that O is on top of M and the inner ear fabric faces the right side of the trunk fabric.
-Holding your trunk, ear, forehead sandwich so the forehead is facing you, pin the pieces together from N to P. Sew from N until 5mm from the edge of the fabric at point P.
+6- Next pin the trunk onto the ear that you have just pinned to the forehead – so that O is on top of M and the inner ear fabric is facing the right side of the trunk fabric.
+Holding your trunk, ear, forehead sandwich so the reverse of the forehead fabric is facing you, pin the pieces together from N to P. Sew from N (using a normal normal 5mm seam allowance) until 5mm from the edge of the fabric at point P.

 7 – Pin the other ear onto the forehead so that N is on top of M. And the edge of the ear fabric butts up against point U. Pin the 2nd piece of trunk onto the ear so that O is on M. Don’t sew yet, we want to double check everything lines up so you don’t have a wonky trunk.